The best hotels in Jeddah

 Don't apologize for spending here if your budget allows it.
 Luxury hotel rates in Jeddah are 20-35% cheaper than equivalent properties in Dubai.
 The Rosewood spa is booked by Jeddah residents independently, which tells you something real about quality.
 If you're doing a special trip, the $320-650/night rate at the Rosewood is genuinely good value for what you get.

-Jeddah's best neighborhoods
+Jeddah's best hotel regions

 The Corniche and Al Hamra strip is where most travelers should anchor themselves.
 Al Balad is atmospheric and cheap but requires tolerance for crumbling infrastructure and limited parking.